bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-To create the card, what we\'re going to need is make it variable destination card, and that\'s going to run.
+To create the card, what we&apos;re going to need is make it variable destination card, and that&apos;s going to run.
 This is going to be using a function expression here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->